andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 ---
-title: "Applying componentization to reactive systems : sample application"
+title: "Applying componentization to reactive systems: sample application"
 date: 2017-10-16
 lastmod: 2018-02-21
 draft: false
 tags: ["functional programming", "reactive programming", "components"]
 categories: ["programming"]
 author: "brucou"
-toc: true
+toc: false
 comment: false
 ---

 # Introduction
 As discussed in a [former post](/posts/user-interfaces-as-reactive-systems), user interfaces are reactive systems, and can be specified through a reactive function which associate events (originating from the user, or the interfaced systems) to actions to be executed.
-Expressing events, actions, and local state as streams, and expressing local state update also as an action, we have  : $actions = f(state, events)$, where $f$ is a pure function.
+Expressing events, actions, and local state as streams, and expressing local state update also as an action, we have: $actions = f(state, events)$, where $f$ is a pure function.
 In addition to that function, which expresses the logic of the application, interfaces with the relevant systems must be defined.
 Typically this means interfaces to receive events, and execute actions.

 Our proposed approach is based on cyclejs framework, in which actions are executed through a dedicated interface called `driver` and events streams are created where and when necessary through streams and streams factories.
 Those streams factories themselves are passed as parameters to the reactive function.
 As such the reactive function, in a `cyclejs` context is not pure.
 Adjusting for this caveat, our reactive equation still holds.

 We enrich the `cyclejs` architectural choices, with a [componentization model](/posts/a-componentization-framework-for-cyclejs), which allows to build a larger application from a number of small components with the help of component combinators.
 A combinator library is provided to cover the most generic needs occurring while building a componentized application, including, but not limited to, sequential composition, data injection, control flow, routing, iteration, change propagation.

 The present document aims at showing how to translate a reactive system specification into an implementation with our proposed componentization model.
-It is hence :
+It is hence:

 - part documentation, addressing the question *How to leverage the proposed component model to write an application*
 - part showcase, in which the advantages of the componentization approach appear in connection with an iterative software development process